massoudmario/IdentityServer4/docs/topics/resources.rst

                     new Secret("secret".Sha256())
                 },

-                // include the following using claims in access token (in addition to subject id) UserClaims = { JwtClaimTypes.Name, JwtClaimTypes.Email },
+                // include the following user claims in access token (in addition to subject id) UserClaims = { JwtClaimTypes.Name, JwtClaimTypes.Email },

                 // this API defines two scopes